w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 # Feature selection: Wrapper strategy

+Each new feature subset is used to train a model, which is tested on a hold-out set

+- Counting the number of mistakes made on that hold-out set (the error rate of the model) gives the score for that subset
+- As wrapper methods train a new model for each subset, they are very computationally intensive but provide good results
+- *Stepwise regression* adds the best feature (or deletes the worst feature) at each round

 *Backward elimination*

 We start with the full model (including all the independent variables) and then incrementally remove the most insignificant feature.